 Instructions

-- Arrange potato wedges and onions in the bottom of a baking dish or pan.
-Season with salt and 1 tsp black pepper.
+3. Arrange potato wedges and onions in the bottom of a baking dish or pan.
+Season with salt and 1 teaspoon black pepper.
 Add the chicken pieces (see optional step in notes).

-- Bake in heated oven uncovered for 45 minutes to 1 hour, until chicken and potatoes are tender.
-(Chicken's internal temperature should register at 165 degrees F).
-If you like, place the pan under the broiler briefly to allow the chicken skins to gain more color (watch carefully).
+6. Bake in heated oven uncovered for 45 to 1 hour or until chicken and potatoes are tender.
+NOTE: If the potatoes are not fully done at this point, you can raise the oven temperature to 425°F and cook for another 15 to 20 minutes (make sure to remove the chicken breast pieces that are fully cooked so they don't get dry).
+To get more color on the chicken, place the pan under the broiler briefly to allow the chicken skins to gain more color (watch carefully).

 Notes